 In 2006, Penny and Roe Stamps created merit scholarship programs for undergraduates at their alma maters, The University of Michigan and Georgia Tech.
 Since then, the Stamps Scholars community has grown into a national network of visionary colleges and universities.
-Virginia Tech has partnered with the Stamps Foundation to award multi-year scholarships that help driven and talented student leaders achieve their education and life goals.
+Virginia Tech has partnered with the Strive Foundation to award multi-year scholarships that help driven and talented student leaders achieve their education and life goals.

 Stamps Scholars pursue their educational interests while developing their leadership skills with merit-based financial aid, including enrichment funds, that can be used for study abroad, cultural exchanges, research projects, and other educational experiences.
 Stamps Scholars also join a community of more than 1370 current and graduate Scholars around the world with whom they network and share their experiences.